osh-labs/OSH-Monitor/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the MIT License.

-Thank you for contributing to SEN66-Dosimetry! 🎉
+Thank you for contributing to OSH-Monitor! 🎉